ibnuda/fpmortals/manuscript/complete.md

     def getAs[A: JsDecoder](key: String): String \/ A = ...
   }
 ~~~~~~~~

-We put the instances on the companions of our data types, so that they are
-always in the implicit scope:

 Kita meletakkan instans tersebut pada pasangan dari tipe data kita.
 Sehingga,
 mereka akan selalu ada pada cakupan implisit: